 Above: Reaching heights of up to 65 feet, Ginkgo Biloba ‘Autumn Gold’ will live longer than 150 years.
-Hardy from growing zones five to nine, it will tolerate poor or compacted soil; a five-to-six-foot tall tree is $59 from Forest Farm.
-Photograph by Obni via Flickr.
+Hardy from growing zones five to nine, it will tolerate poor or compacted soil.
+Photograph by by Andreas Trauttmansdorff.

-Above: Zelkova serrata, native to Asia, grows as tall as 50 feet and is hardy from growing zones 5 to 8.
-For a similar look, a five-to-six-foot tall Zelkova Serrata Mushashino is $59 from Forest Farm.
-Photograph by Christophe Ramonet via Flickr.
+Zelkova serrata, native to Asia, grows as tall as 50 feet and is hardy from growing zones 5 to 8.